Richard Gasquet: 2006: Three ATP titles on three different surfaces, second Masters final

 In 2006, Gasquet had a slow start after a first-round defeat by Tommy Haas at the Australian Open.
 He later avenged this defeat in the Davis Cup first-round tie against Germany, where he beat Haas in five sets.
 However, he lost both his singles rubbers in a quarterfinal tie versus Russia and suffered an abdominal injury in that tie which left him out of action for a month.
+In the Davis Cup match against Marat Safin, British TV presenter Barry Cowan described him as "naturally more talented than Federer".
 Having struggled to find any form after his comeback during the clay season, Gasquet went out in the second round of the French Open to David Nalbandian.

 Following a disappointing opening half of the season, in the space of three weeks Gasquet successfully defended his title at Nottingham, lost in a first-round meeting with Roger Federer at Wimbledon, and won his second title of the year on clay in Gstaad.
 Gasquet's form continued to improve heading towards the US Open, as he reached the final of the Masters Series event in Toronto, again being halted by Federer in three sets.
 He reached the fourth round of the US Open for the second year in a row, where he lost to Lleyton Hewitt in five sets.

 In October, Gasquet won his third ATP Tour singles title of the year, this time on indoor carpet in Lyon, completing his achievement of reaching ATP Tour singles finals on all four surfaces during the year.
 His season ended when he withdrew from his third round singles match against Marat Safin at the Paris Masters due to illness.